daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 * Enhanced tracking of virtual machines in Microsoft Hyper-V clusters during job runs.
 * Data unpack is now skipped for new backup copy jobs.
 A mapping run is required to apply the improvement for existing backup copy jobs.
 * Support for Asustor ADM 4.0.

+### Wrap up

+With Nakivo Backup & Replication v10.5, the company focuses on aspects of the SDDC that concern all customers with VMware monitoring and imporved Anti-Ransomware resilience.